xurion/FarmBuddy/README.md

 Abbreviation: //fb, //farmbuddy

 Commands:
-* report : Lists all mobs killed with their drops and drop rates.
+* report : Lists all mobs killed with their drops and drop rates
-* reset : Resets all farm data.
+* reset : Resets all farm data
-* pause : Pauses tracking of farm data.
+* pause : Pauses tracking of farm data
-* resume : Resumes tracking of farm data.
+* resume : Resumes tracking of farm data
+* status : Displays status of FarmBuddy.
+Can be either "paused" or "running"

 Purpose:
 Track drops for all enemies and calculate drop rate percentages.